 The federal government also passed restrictions on many flavored e-cigarettes in February 2020 — though disposable products are still allowed.

-Even with these restrictions, JUUL and other vape products remain dangerous and highly addictive.
+JUUL and other vape products remain dangerous and highly addictive even with these restrictions.
 As of September 2019, nearly 30% of high schoolers use e-cigarettes, according to the FDA.
 Further, CNN reports that 60% of high schoolers who vape use JUUL.

 Parents who believe their child is vaping should take action.
 The Truth Initiative, a non-profit group that advocates against tobacco and e-cigarettes, recommends that parents learn more about the dangers of JUUL to better explain the risks to children.

-From there, parents should talk to their children and provide support to help them quit vaping for good.
+From there, parents should talk to their children and provide support to help them quit vaping.